Pros: Local accounts in multiple countries. No monthly fees. Good rates for international transfers. Personal onboarding and customer service.

 We use the exchange feature weekly, with the best rates given to instant conversion.

-Airwallex says their fee is typically 0.5% – 1.0% above the interbank FX rates.
-Our experience so far is that the rate is even better.
 US dollar conversion rates seem to be around 0.3%.
-As we kept a multi-currency account with HSBC for a number of years, we frequently compared exchange rates for similar amounts in HSBC and Airwallex.
-The latter was always cheaper, for higher amounts by quite a lot.
+As we kept a multi-currency account with HSBC for a number of years, we frequently compared exchange rates for similar amounts at HSBC and Airwallex.
+The latter was always cheaper – by quite a lot for higher amounts.

 Apart from currency exchanges, there’s a payout fee of 0.1% for Chinese Yuan (CNY) and transfer fee for using SWIFT.